-The woman was taken to the hospital in critical condition early Thursday morning.
+The woman was taken to the hospital in critical condition early on Thursday morning.
 No further details were released about how the two vehicles came into contact, and the driver of the second vehicle remained unharmed.

 The wreck remains under review as investigators work to determine what led up to the sequence of events.
 No names have been released for those involved in the circumstances surrounding the wreck.